ArnaudBelcour/bigecyhmm/README.md

 For visualisation, two values are used to represent the functions.
 First, the **occurrence** corresponding to the number of organisms having this function dividing by the total number of organisms in the community.
 If you give an `abundance file`, a second value is used, the **abundance** (computed for each sample in the abundance file).
 The abundance of a function is the sum of the abundance of organisms having it divided by the sum of abundance of all organisms in the sample.

 For example, if we look at the function `Formate oxidation fdoG` in a community.
 If 20 organisms in this community have this function on a community having a total of 80 organisms, the **occurrence** of this function is 0.25 (20 / 80).
-Then, let's say that these 20 organisms ahve a summed abundance of 600 and the total abundance of all organisms in the community is 1200, then the **abundance** of the function is 0.5 (600 / 1200).
+Then, let's say that these 20 organisms have a summed abundance of 600 and the total abundance of all organisms in the community is 1200, then the **abundance** of the function is 0.5 (600 / 1200).

 ### Output of bigecyhmm_visualisation